SVDotsenko/portfolio-project-5/README.md

 ## Validator Testing

 - HTML
-  - All errors found by official W3C validator were fixed in separate [commit](https://github.com/SVDotsenko/portfolio-project-4/commit/b4cffffd38b8bc78106bc701044a4a9a3f8800b1).
+  - All errors found by official W3C validator were fixed in separate commits by User Story #20.
 - CSS
   - No errors were found when passing through the official (Jigsaw) validator
 - JavaScript